 Finally, I debated for a while about including this last shoe, but I think it’s important to have at least ONE pair, juuust in case you need to dress up… and that is, obviously, a pair of dress shoes.

-I’m suggesting a brown leather plain toe derby.
+A simple plain toe derby dress shoe in brown leather will do the trick.
 In terms of formality, this is on the more casual side of the spectrum.
 You can wear this with your dark denim just as easily as a charcoal suit or dress trousers.
 So, again, versatility for the win!

 Two Budget-friendly Outerwear Essentials for your Wardrobe